Art + Culture

 I said, “Forget about how I do it.
 You have your own unique way of painting.
 Do what you’re doing.”

-Also because Walter endorsed, liked Charlie’s smelliness and Hinterfotzigkeit.
+Also because Walter, who had similar nasty vibes, endorsed, liked Charlie’s smelliness and Hinterfotzigkeit.

 Charlie Finch (1953-2022)